SPARKS OF LIGHT

 Could you support?

 There is an increasing desire across our Archdiocese for more outreach events like Sparks of Light.
 Would you be interested in supporting Sparks of Light in our parishes?
-We are holding a two-part online training programme to be a leader who can support parishes in running Sparks of Light events.
-Get in touch to find out more.
+Please feel free to get in touch.

 How to deliver on the day input for Sparks of Light events